MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Creating and configuring a workflow

 A workflow is the approval process for a document.
-A workflow defines how a document “flows” through the system by showing who must approve it, and the conditions under which they must approve it.
+A workflow defines how a document "flows" through the system by showing who must approve it, and the conditions under which they must approve it.

 **To create and configure a workflow:**